 - What actions can only be carried out by the company with the approval of all, or a specified percentage of, the shareholders.
 This may include:

-- what happens if a shareholder wants to sell their shares
+- What happens if a shareholder wants to sell their shares, or when a shareholder might be forced to sell their shares

 Having a shareholder agreement in place significantly reduces the likelihood of the shareholders getting involved in a costly dispute.
 By anticipating certain scenarios, and setting out how they are to be dealt with, potential problems can be nipped in the bud.